Economic Substance Regulations (ESR) in UAE

 Economic Substance Regulations

 The Economic Substance Regulations (ESR) are laws that regulate the economic activities of businesses in the UAE.
 On 10 August 2020, the Cabinet of Ministers issued Cabinet of Ministers Resolution No. 57 of 2020 (ESR Regulations), which amended and repealed Cabinet of Ministers Resolution No. 31 of 2019, issued in 2019.
-The ESR is part of the UAE’s commitment to the Organisation for Economic Cooperation & Development (“OECD”) Inclusive Framework and the European Union Code of Conduct Group on Business Taxation.
+The ESR in UAE is part of the UAE’s commitment to the Organisation for Economic Cooperation & Development (“OECD”) Inclusive Framework and the European Union Code of Conduct Group on Business Taxation.

 The ESR aims to prevent harmful tax practices and ensure that businesses in the UAE have a significant economic presence in the country relative to the activities they undertake.
 To comply with the UAE’s laws on business taxation, local companies in the country and the free zones must follow the Economic Substance Regulations (ESR).
 These regulations apply to companies that do any of the specified ‘relevant activities’.
 These companies need to send economic substance notifications to the regulatory authorities, which contain basic information about their activities.
 They also need to submit an economic substance report after they send the notification.